 Tobacco use remains the leading cause of preventable death and disease in the United States and in West Virginia.
-To address this enormous toll, the American Lung Association in West Virginia calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by West Virginia's elected officials:

 - Restoration of West Virginia state funding for tobacco prevention and cessation;

-- Protect clean indoor air regulations as they currently exist throughout the state; and
+- Protect smokefree air regulations as they currently exist throughout the state; and

 - Increase the age of sale for all tobacco products to 21.